palantir/atlasdb/docs/source/miscellaneous/doc/adr/0015-batch-asynchronous-post-transaction-unlock-calls.md

 (and is visible, because we synchronize on the set lock).
 If an enqueue does _not_ have a successful compare-and-set, then some thread must already be scheduled to perform the unlock, and once it does the token must be in the relevant set (and again must be visible, because we synchronize on the set lock).

+To avoid issues with starving unlocks, we use a fair lock scheme.
+This may have lower throughput than an unfair lock, but we deemed it necessary as 'readers' (committing transactions) far exceed 'writers' (the unlocking thread).

 ### TimeLock Failures